hackerbay/Employee-Handbook/people-operations/standups/README.md

 - It's mandatory to attend.
 - They happen daily / bi-weekly / weekly.
 Your manager will decide how often and when this will happen.
 - Your manager will give you a zoom link to join.
 If you don't have one.
 Talk to your manager.
+- Your maanger will ping you on you team's general channel 5 mins before the standup time.
+If you don't see this ping, conatct your manager.
+If you don't hear from him in less than a minute, escalate to @nawazdhandala immediately.

 ### One-on-one's